 When possible, the CAC works with administration counterparts to address problems in contract implementation, to avoid situations that might need to be resolved through the grievance process.
 Many such situations have to date been satisfactorily resolved.
 However, when it becomes necessary to file a grievance, the committee will represent and advise faculty throughout the grievance process.

 Be assured that any concerns you bring to the CAC are kept in confidence.
 (However, if you decide to file a formal grievance, your name will become known to the University.)
-If you are uncertain about whether or not your issue falls under the purview of the CAC, please do not hesitate to contact them.
+If you are uncertain about whether or not your issue falls under the purview of the CAC, please do not hesitate to contact us.

 While the CAC does seek advice of UA's attorney when necessary, most contract administration and grievance matters can be and are handled with the able assistance of our staff.
 Processing grievances does not include provision of direct legal advice, as doing so is not the normal way grievances are handled in academic collective bargaining, nor is there any legal requirement to provide such legal services.
 An individual member is free to contact an attorney; however, be advised that United Academics does not provide financial reimbursement if such contact is made.